EnigmaBridge/certbot-external-auth/README.rst

 The particular examples for verification methods and handler follows.
 At first the JSON mode examples are given, then handler examples follow.

+Please note there is a ``--staging`` argument in the following commands, meaning you will get just testing LetsEncrypt certificate.
+Once this works for you, remove this argument so you get proper valid LetsEncrypt certificate.

 DNS
 ~~~